komora-io/ebr/readme.md

 # ebr

-a simple epoch-based reclamation library with low cacheline ping-pong.
+a simple epoch-based reclamation (EBR) library with low cacheline ping-pong.

 ```rust
 use ebr::Ebr;